pungggi/mouse_gestures/README.md

 The first extension with enhanced mouse gesture support for Visual Studio Code.
 Execute commands by performing mouse gestures in the gesture pad.

 Any [feedback](https://ngsoftware.canny.io/requests) is welcome.
+Found an Issue?
+Please [create an issue](https://github.com/pungggi/mouse_gestures/issues/new/choose).

+## Security

+This extension has _no runtime dependencies_.
+The only dependency is on the VS Code API, which is provided by the host environment.
+Check out the [source code](https://github.com/pungggi/mouse_gestures) for more details.

 ## Features